dev-mmb/IPRWC-frontend/README.md

 # IPRWCFrontend
-A simple webshop created as an excercice in angular and spring boot. find the backend here: https://github.com/meesmb/IPRWC-backend
+A simple webshop created as coursework for Leiden University of Applied sciences. find the backend here: https://github.com/meesmb/IPRWC-backend

 # How to deploy